 - Don’t hesitate to take a closer look at our VPN Errors & Solutions webpage for more quick fixes.

 - You may also bookmark our VPN Guides Hub for guidance and reliable VPN solutions.

-There is often this rather frustrating error you might be faced with when trying to log in to a Virtual Private Network – that of the VPN freezes during the verifying username and password stage itself.
-Some have also reported getting the error all of a sudden with no likely reason to explain the same.
+Users often face a rather frustrating error when trying to log in to a Virtual Private Network.
+The VPN freezes during the verifying username and password stage itself.

 - Launch the Run dialog box by holding both the Windows key and R button of the keyboard.
 Type regedit and press Enter to launch Registry Editor.

 - Check to see if the following entry is already present:

 - If yes, it’s fine.
 If not, create a new registry entry that should reflect the above.

 - You create a new registry entry by right-clicking on the black portion in the right and selecting New.
 Follow on-screen instructions.

 - Exit Registry Editor.

 - Restart your PC for the change to take effect.